I love “O Holy Night.”

 Also, though Jesus isn’t my myth and Christianity isn’t my belief, I find the chorus — more specifically, the first refrain, the part that begins “Fall on your knees!” — quite powerful.

 Such is the power of art.
 It doesn’t have to be literally true to have an emotional power.
 There were never Hobbits, nor a Mount Doom or a Ring of Power, yet the ending of The Return of the King leaves me bereft.
-There was never a Roy Hobbs, he never played baseball for the New York Knights, yet the end of the The Natural (film, I should caution) is simply breathtaking.
+There was never a Roy Hobbs, he never played baseball for the New York Knights, yet the end of the The Natural (film, I should caution, as the novel’s ending is quite different) is simply breathtaking.

 In the same way, I can — and do — love “O Holy Night.”